BeSpunky/angular-zen/wiki/Modules/CoreModule/WindowRef.md

 # WindowRef Service
-The `window` object is necessary many times when working with the web, and normally we would summon it directly in out code.
+The `window` object is necessary many times when working with the web, and normally we would summon it directly in our code.
 However, `window` doesn't always exist when working with angular.

 ## Why?
 Angular serves for many purposes other than web development: